2013 Volkswagen Passat Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Most auto critics agree that the 2013 Passat has an upscale cabin filled with high-quality materials and good build quality.
-One thinks the interior quality isn’t on par with some rivals, but most say the design is good-looking.
+Most auto critics agree that the 2013 VW Passat has an upscale cabin with high-quality materials and good build quality.
 The large trunk and seating accommodations earn high praise from reviewers.

 - "In SEL trim, Passat's interior is attractive.
 It's nicely finished and uses a combination of soft-touch and hard plastics.
 The simulated-wood trim looks good, and some chrome accents add to the cabin's ambiance." -- Consumer Guide